Differencing Disk Files (avhdx) Are Not Merged After Checkpoint Is Created

 This host misbehavior is on the Hyper-V side and its causes are unclear.

 Since the causes of such Hyper-V host behavior are unclear, there may be several solutions for this case.
 Run across the possible solutions to find the right one:

 - Upgrade Backup for Windows to the latest version

 Upgrade Backup for Windows to the Latest Version

 - In the application menu, select Help, then select Check for Updates.

 - If a new version is found, download and install it.

 Install Recommended Hotfixes for Hyper-V Servers

-Install Hyper-V server hotfixes according to your operating system version.
+Install Hyper-V hotfixes according to your operating system version.